 A report from the US Conference of Mayors found that in the past year 71 percent of cities surveyed saw an increase in requests for emergency assistance.
 Additionally, 43 percent of the cities saw an increase in the number of families experiencing homelessness.
 However, there were not enough resources available to accommodate everyone– 82 percent of the cities surveyed reported that food pantries and emergency kitchens had to cut the amount of food distributed during every visit, and 77 percent said that food assistance providers reduced the number of monthly visits allowed.
 The majority of cities expect that the number of requests for emergency food assistance will increase in the year ahead.
 Read more…

 At the end of the 113th Congress, both the Senate and the House of Representatives voted to fund the federal government through the end of September 30, 2015, or to the end of the 2015 fiscal year.
-The passage of this bill avoided a government shut down by funding the federal government – except for the Department of Homeland Security – for the next nine months.
+The passage of this bill avoided a government shut down by funding the federal government – except for the defense budget, which is appropriated separately – for the next nine months.

 As people of faith, we advocate for a just and compassionate federal budget that will promote the dignity of all Americans and will protect the vulnerable.
 And, in this week’s Torah portion, Mikeitz, Joseph interprets Pharaoh’s dreams as foreshadowing seven years of prosperity, followed by seven years of famine (Genesis 41:1-32).
 We must ensure that our federal government will not act in ways that will ultimately lead to or create more poverty in the future.